morinlab/galaxy_tools/README.md

-# Cancer Genomics Galaxy Tools
+# tools-morinlab

-A collection of Galaxy tools and workflows for performing cancer genome analyses.
+Cancer genomics tools for the Galaxy platform